top of page

 The series represents a more architectural form of stripe painting within Harry MC’s practice.
 Rather than the softened, hand-drawn edges of other works, these pieces embrace clarity: wide bands of evenly proportioned colour, each lifted from the surrounding Provençal environment.
 The white ground behaves almost as a Mediterranean wall, a surface on which colour can breathe, expand and contract.
 While rooted in observation, the paintings avoid literal representation.
 They draw instead from architectural rhythm: the vertical pull of Gehry’s Luma tower in, the stacked apertures of Arles façades, the intervals between shutters, drainpipes and shadows.
 The resulting works sit comfortably within the tradition of hard-edged abstraction, while retaining the warmth and chromatic intensity characteristic of Harry’s wider stripe language.

-Harry MC has worked in Provence for more than two decades, building a large visual archive of colour sequences, architectural rhythms and atmospheric light.
-His fieldwork extends from the stone alleys of Arles and the metallic surfaces of Luma, to the ochre quarries of Roussillon and the coastal brightness of the Camargue.
+Mediterranean light first entered Harry MC’s visual vocabulary in the late 1970s.
+His stripe practice has been refined over decades, but the Provence fieldwork itself spans over twenty-five years — a sustained cycle of return visits that has produced a large visual archive of colour sequences, architectural rhythms, and shifting atmospheric light.
+The fieldwork extends from the stone alleys of Arles and the metallic surfaces of LUMA, to the ochre quarries of Roussillon and the coastal brightness of the Camargue.
 Each location becomes a supplier of chromatic information: a shutter’s faded turquoise, the red-ochre façade of a 17th-century townhouse, a narrow band of dusty violet caught in the shadow of a Roman arch.
-The Lignes d'Arles series, hard-edged architectural stripe paintings are the latest refinement of this research.
-Where other works softened the boundaries between colours, these compositions clarify them - wide, evenly spaced verticals with a white ground acting as both stabiliser and pause.
-The result is a series that feels simultaneously structural and luminous, grounded in architecture yet open to the changing temperature of Provençal light.

 Luma Arles: A Conversation Between Architecture and Abstraction